pnoken/offramp/README.md

 - **Multi-Currency Support:** Supports multiple African currencies (e.g., GHS) and digital currencies (e.g., USDC) to facilitate local and international transactions.
 - **User-Friendly Interface:** Designed with simplicity and ease of use in mind, catering to users of all technical levels.
 - **Portable DID Management:** Allows users to create, export, and manage their Decentralized Identifiers.
+- **PFI Comparison:** Allows users to compare offerings from multiple PFIs.
+- **Rating System:** Enables users to rate and review PFIs based on their experience.
+- **Secure Credential Storage:** Safely stores and manages users' Verifiable Credentials.

 ## Technology Stack